SEEDS-Group/TTSL/docs/language/common/expressions.md

 # Expressions

 Expressions evaluate to some value.
-A multitude of different expression types known from other programming languages are supported by TTSL, from basic [literals](#literals) to [lambdas](#lambdas).

 ## Literals